christodouloskampanis/HoMoPaD/README_NETWORK_PREPARATION.md

     - Deletes unnecessary map files, retaining only the most relevant partition.

  3. Generate Regional Connections
-    - For each sub-map, create filtered edge and sensor files.
+    - For each sub-map, create filtered edge and sensor files , creating the “Regional Leader” (RL) Edge Connections.
-    - Identify how different sub-maps (regions) connect.
+    - Identify how different sub-maps (regions) connect, creating the "Top Leader" (TL) edge connections.
+       - The Top Leader is only aware of the edge connections along the borders shared with adjacent regions.

 ---